hashirafaque/Hashirbot/README.md

 # Hashirtube

-Hashirbot Is A Youtube Video Downloader Works On Cross Platfrom Windows macOS And Linux
+Hashirtube Is A Youtube Video Downloader Works On Cross Platfrom Windows macOS And Linux